Rakhmanali/SimpleWSA/README.md

 	  ...
   ```

-### 2. How to call a PostgreSql function returning the scalar data
+### 2. How to call a PostgreSQL function returning the scalar data

    The following code is an example of how to get the scalar data: